Back to blog

 MUNICIPAL, Mark Wahlberg’s sports apparel brand, uses Workflows to determine whether the customer is returning a pair of shoes or a different product type.
 If they’re returning shoes, they’ll receive additional instructions requesting them to also include the laces, shoe bag, and shoe box in their return to be eligible for a refund.
 If the customer is not returning shoes, they are presented with the standard return flow.
 By customizing the returns experience, merchants can increase their resellable inventory while giving customers a smoother process - all while reducing the workload on customer service teams.

 Ready to learn more about how Loop Workflows can elevate your brand's customer experience?
-Book a demo.
+Let’s chat!

 Stay in the loop